toolforge/superset-deploy/README.md

-all database access on all_database_access can sql json on Superset can my queries on SqlLab
+all database access on all_database_access can sql json on Superset can my queries on SqlLab menu access on SQL Lab

+^^ actually we need to figure out how to add sql_lab role to all users

 # To backup and restore the db: